Bookmark This Site

 Canberra does not have an international airport.
 Flights arrive in Canberra from all capital cities as well as from towns in NSW, although many make a stopover in Sydney or Melbourne on the way.
 Buses run from Canberra to Sydney, Adelaide and Melbourne, with connections to the other capitals.
 You can also catch buses to the south coast, the snowfields and throughout NSW.
 Trains run to Sydney, or you can do a combined bus-train trip to Melbourne.

-The Hume Highway, which runs between Melbourne and Sydney, passes about 50km (30mi) north of Canberra - you can drive to Goulburn or to Yass to join up with it, depending whether you´re heading north or south.
+The Hume Highway, which runs between Melbourne and Sydney, passes about 50km (30mi) north of Canberra - you can drive to Goulburn or to Yass to join up with it, depending whether you're heading north or south.
 The Monaro highway to the south will take you to Cooma, the snowfields and the coast.

-Tidbinbilla
+Nature Reserves: Tidbinbilla

 Canberra is a fascinating 20th-century creation that has struggled to establish itself as the focus of Australia´s national history, pride and identity.
 Canberra has long been perceived as the ´fat cat´ of Australian cities, a town of politicians and bureaucrats living off the hard work of their countryfolk.
-Step outside the Parliamentary Triangle and you´ll soon find it isn´t true - most of the politicians go home every weekend, and a great many of the bureaucrats have lost their jobs in years of public service cutbacks.
+Step outside the Parliamentary Triangle, however, and this idea swiftly disappears.

 Canberra has grown from a Federation baby into an adult city with all the problems and delights that being a grown-up brings.

-Many Australians knock Canberra for being a city without soul, but anyone who´s bothered to spend a bit of time here is bound to have a soft spot for the place.
+Many Australians knock Canberra for being a city without soul, but many who spend a bit of time there develop a soft spot for the place.
 Carefully planned, Canberra´s suburbs are separated by swathes of native bushland, while its main tourist attractions - the National Gallery, Parliament House and other inhabitants of the Parliamentary Triangle - are set around a pleasant artificial lake encircled by bike tracks.
 If you´re enamoured of the bush and lungfuls of fresh air, but don´t want to be too far from a decent café latté, you´ll be in heaven in the national capital.
 Canberra is also a great base for visiting the nearby delights of the Snowy Mountains and the New South Wales south coast.

 Canberra Activities